Welding (442)

 442-137 GMAW Stainless Steel 6

-This course uses skills developed in previous GMAW stainless steel courses and fabrication courses to produce a project made from stainless steel by following a blueprint.
+This course uses skills developed in previous Gas Metal Arc Welding courses to produce a weldment from stainless steel following procedures and prints.

 Aid Code: 10 - undefined.